Updated: October 14, 2022

-A presentation, interview, and documentary by Gil Smith & Joel Gonzales
+A presentation, interview, and documentary by Gil Smith & Natasha Galano

-Join Ricardo Montalbán’s son-in-law Gil Smith and Nosotros President Joel M. Gonzales in honoring Ricardo Montalbán.
+Join Ricardo Montalbán’s son-in-law Gil Smith and Natasha Galano from Nosotros in honoring Ricardo Montalbán.
 We are marking the 40th Anniversary of the release Wrath of Khan, which is considered by many to be the most important movie of the Star Trek franchise.

 Joel M. Gonzales will present a short video tribute to Ricardo Montalbán Legacy through Nosotros, the organization that he founded in 1970 to advocate for Latinos in the entertainment industry.